AlgoMaster Logo

 Code

 The brute force re-scans overlapping ranges for each starting zero.
-What if instead of recounting from each starting point, we figured out how many new subarrays each zero contributes based on its position within the current run?
+The next approach removes that repetition by counting, in a single pass, how many new subarrays each zero contributes based on its position within the current run.

 Approach 2: Counting Consecutive Zeros (Optimal)